 This return to campus is guided by national, state, and city public health guidelines as well as by the ongoing monitoring and review of our policies and procedures by our own Columbia public health experts and the President’s Advisory Task Force on COVID-19.
 We return to campus confident in the University’s robust plan that includes a vaccination mandate, a rigorous testing program, an indoor face covering policy, and an updated Columbia Community Health Compact and attestation, among other measures.

 Below are details and answers to frequently asked questions about the return to in-person instruction.

-- The vaccination mandate applies to all faculty, students, researchers, and students on campus and off.
+- The vaccination mandate applies to all faculty, students, researchers, and students including those on campus and those engaged in online programs.